grikdotnet/phpdocker/README.md

 Based on the official PHP 7-fpm image, added commonly used extensions and Composer.phar.

-Intended to run PHP stack, having config stored in CVS with your application.
+Intended to deploy a PHP stack and switch versions very fast, having configs stored in CVS with your application.

 The [Dockerfile](https://github.com/grikdotnet/phpdocker/blob/master/Dockerfile-php) is in a [Github repository](https://github.com/grikdotnet/phpdocker).